 Since the 1986/87 season, a mail survey has been used to estimate the total catch of the recreational sector.
-At the end of each fishing season, approximately 10% of people licenced to fish recreationally for rock lobster have been randomly sent a survey asking about their retained catch and level of effort for the season just completed.
+At the end of each fishing season, approximately 10% of people licensed to fish recreationally for rock lobster have been randomly sent a survey asking about their retained catch and level of effort for the season just completed.
 Typically, 40-60% of these surveys have been returned.
 It has been acknowledged that this survey method suffers from a recall bias (the inability of people to remember exact details of what fishing they may have completed as long as 7.5 months prior) and due to not all survey recipients returning the survey, a nonresponse bias (the possibility of non-respondents being different in their fishing behaviour and success than respondents).
-To reduce the impact of these biases on catch estimates, a phone-diary survey that is considered to suffer less from these biases (Baharthah, 2007), has been conducted in concert with the mail survey for a number of seasons to develop a conversion factor (Thompson, A. $(2013)^2$ .
+To reduce the impact of these biases on catch estimates, a phone-diary survey that is considered to suffer less from these biases (Baharthah, 2007), has been conducted in concert with the mail survey for a number of seasons to develop a conversion factor (Thompson, A. 2013).
 The resultant conversion factor has been used to standardise catch estimates from the far cheaper mail survey to that of the phone-diary survey.

-Commercial landings (season 2013) 5641 tonnes
+Commercial landings (season 2014) 5947 tonnes

 Lobsters: Trends in the annual catches from the West Coast Rock Lobster Managed Fishery are shown in West Coast Rock Lobster Figure 1.
-The catch landed by the WCRLF 2013 season (5641 t) was lower than in the previous report because an extended season was in place for 2011/13 (6647 t).
+During the WCRLF 2014 season the fishery landed 5947 t which was 4% higher than last year.
+This is slightly higher than the TACC because there is a small allowance made for water loss.